cysouw/diathesis/text/c11_infinitive.md

 ### *bleiben+In­fi­ni­tiv* Continuative {#sec:infinitive-bleiben}

 The construction *bleiben+In­fi­ni­tiv* [cf. @eisenberg2006a: 351; @engel1996: 476] is typically used with position verbs like *sitzen* 'to sit' or *liegen* 'to lie' [@next a].
 This construction with *bleiben* indicates that the position is being maintained.
 Transitive verbs also appear to be possible, but examples are difficult to find [@next b], see also further examples below.
 Note that the combination of *bleiben* with an infinitive of a position verb is often considered to be a single word in German orthography [@next c].
-This construction does not induce an ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next c].
+This construction does not induce an ~~IPP~~ *Ersatzin­fi­ni­tiv* [@next c].

 ::: ex
 - Nora bleibt morgens immer ewig liegen.^[@schlucker2007: 142]